601:792 Housing Advocacy Clinic (6 credits) (S or WI*)

 legal research and fact investigation;

-drafting documents such as letters to clients, interview plans, interview memos, counseling plans and memos, phone call memos, pleadings and possibly discovery documents and briefs;
+drafting documents such as letters to clients, interview plans, interview memos, counseling plans and memos, persuasive documents, and possibly pleadings and briefs;

 considering and addressing any ethical issues that may arise in a matter;

-properly documenting all work done on the case and properly maintaining both the physical file and the electronic file.
+properly documenting all work done on the case and properly maintaining the electronic case file.